Inventua/nucleus-core/Documentation/Developers/Scheduled-Tasks.md

-Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries or updating a search index, or sending notification e-mails.
+Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries, updating a search index, or sending notification e-mails.

 To create a new scheduled task, create a class which inherits